Satellites of spherical subgroups: Virtual Poincar e polynomials of

 The obtained results are described in Table \ref{tab:P}.
 Our calculations show that the ratio $R_\varnothing(t^{-1})$ is a polynomial in $t^{-1}$ containing only two terms, with integer coefficients.

 Let us explain our computations.
 Let $G/H \hookrightarrow X$ be a wonderful embedding of $G/H$ with closed $G$-orbit $X'$.
 We have:

-Note that $X'$ is a projective homogeneous space $G/P$ where $P$ is certain parabolic subgroup of $G$ such that $\dim G/P= \dim G/H -1$.
+Note that $X'$ is a projective homogeneous space $G/P$, where $P$ is certain parabolic subgroup of $G$ such that $\dim G/P= \dim G/H -1$.

 In some cases, like in Example \ref{exa2:P}, from the knowledge of $X$ and $X'$, we compute $\tP_X(t)$, $\tP_{X'}(t)$ and so $\tP_{G/H}(t)$ and $\tP_{G/H_\varnothing}(t)$ by (\ref{eq:P-one}).
-We can argue in this way for cases 1, 3 (which corresponds to Example \ref{exa2:P}), 7a, 7b, 10 of Table \ref{tab:P}.
+We can proceed in this way for cases 1, 3 (which corresponds to Example \ref{exa2:P}), 7a, 7b, 10 of Table \ref{tab:P}.

 If $H$ is connected, it is sometimes easier to compute directly $\tP_{G/H}(t)$ using Theorem \ref{Th:Brion-Peyre} and \cite[Theorem 1(c)]{BPe}, instead of computing $\tP_{X'}(t)$.
 Then we get $\tP_{G/H_\varnothing}(t)$ from $\tP_X(t)$ and $\tP_{G/H}(t)$ by (\ref{eq:P-one}).
 We can argue in this way for cases 2, 5, 6, 7a, 7b, 9, 10, 11, 13.